JuliaLind/slimdreams/README.md

 [![▶️ Watch the demo on YouTube](https://img.youtube.com/vi/LvBprixUYKY/hqdefault.jpg)](https://youtu.be/LvBprixUYKY)

+  SlimDreams is a mobile-first Progressive Web Application, that is intended to be used as an aid in a healthy weight-loss process for people over 18.
+It is deployed at https://julia-lnu.duckdns.org/slimdreams/ .

   This project has a Wiki at https://github.com/JuliaLind/slimdreams/wiki .

-SlimDreams is a mobile-first Progressive Web Application, that is intended to be used as an aid in a healthy weight-loss process for people over 18.
-It is deployed at is deployed at https://julia-lnu.duckdns.org/slimdreams/ .

 The system consists of: